-In this section, we would try to describe the main concepts relating to Success factors for Architectural Visualisation, quality and what quality means in the context of Architecture.
+In this section, we would try to describe the main concepts relating to Success factors for Architectural Visualisation projects, quality and what quality means in the context of Architecture.
 We conclude by defining the idea of having a critical success factor.
 On top of that, we would talk about Architectural Visualisation Business Plan (AVBP), a term that you will understand more later in this article.

 A rather simplistic view of architecture is “both the process and the product of planning, designing, and constructing buildings or any other structures.”
 (Wiki).
 Architectural Visualisation can be seen analytically as consisting of the components structure, surroundings, interiors, environment, light and materials.
 According to (Wiki) Architectural Visualisation or Rendering is defined can also be described more synthetically: